zainibeats/taskwise/README.md

-# TaskWise: AI-Powered Todo List Application
+# TaskWise: AI-Powered To-Do List Application

-TaskWise is an intelligent todo list application that uses AI to help you manage your tasks more effectively.
+TaskWise is an intelligent to-do list application that uses AI to help you manage your tasks more effectively.
 The application prioritizes your tasks, suggests subtasks, and categorizes items automatically to streamline your productivity workflow.

 ## ✨ Features